William T. Sutherlin: American Civil War

-In his 40s and with worse health than his brother George H. Sutherland (who volunteered, became a lieutenant in the 38th Virginia Infantry and died in Richmond in December 1861), William Sutherlin could not serve in the active military.
+In his forties and with worse health than his brother George H. Sutherlin, who volunteered, became a lieutenant in the 38th Virginia Infantry and died in Richmond, in December 1861, Sutherlin could not serve in the active military.
 Appointed instead as Quartermaster of Danville, a primary Confederate supply depot and arsenal.
 Sutherlin rose to the rank of major, and his duties included oversight of food, medicine, and arms supply.
 Major Sutherlin also allowed his tobacco factory to be used as a prison for captured Union soldiers.

 As Union troops were on the verge of capturing the Confederate capitol of Richmond, Virginia, on April 3, 1865, Confederate President Jefferson Davis and his cabinet fled south on the Richmond and Danville Railroad for Danville.
 Sutherlin opened his home to the beleaguered executive and his cabinet as a temporary residence until April 10.
 Here Davis wrote and signed his last official proclamation as President of the Confederacy, dissolving the government, before continuing south to Greensboro, North Carolina.